Does my application need to go through the PHSREC?

 - Make sure your application is complete – an unclear or insufficiently detailed application may result in unwanted delays

-- Include all required supporting documentation with signatures
+- Include all required supporting documentation

 - If you are unsure about what is required, seek clarification from the Executive/Ethics Officer